Banuba/ve-sdk-flutter-integration-sample/mddocs/quickstart_ve_android.md

 ## Configuration

 Next, specify ```VideoCreationActivity``` in your [AndroidManifest.xml](../android/app/src/main/AndroidManifest.xml#L53).
 This Activity combines a number of screens into video editor flow.
-:exclamation:  Important

 ```xml
 <activity